 It’s true, we all need our beauty sleep!
 Without enough rest more cortisol, a stress hormone is released and excessive amounts can break down collagen.
 This is bad news for our skin because collagen is the protein responsible for keeping your skin smooth and firm.
 Sleep apnea may also reduce collagen production.

 But don’t settle for wrinkles and lackluster skin.
 Use your CPAP to regain your youthful glow and rosy cheeks.
 Consistent CPAP usage is linked to reduced facial puffiness, redness, and lines.
+A recent study even showed there was a measurable difference in how youthful, alert, and attractive OSA patients looked before and after CPAP therapy.

 7. Improved Intimacy